 If you have the opportunity to visit our Great Ryburgh maltings you may find it to be a bit of an Alladin’s cave.
 You’ll see (and perhaps even rake) our original 1870s floor maltings – No 19 – see our large batch Saladin and Redler plants, capable of processing 80 and 270 tonne batches respectively, and we might even give you a peak at our all-electric, super consistent Speciality Maltings Plant where we produce our coloured and crystal malts; it’s the only one of its kind in the UK.

-Each site lends adds to the diverse capabilities within our group which means we have one of the largest product portfolios in the UK and we produce everything in house, including our non-malted torrefied cereals.
+Each malting site adds to the diverse capabilities within our group which mean we have one of the largest product portfolios in the UK and we produce everything in house, including our non-malted torrefied cereals.
 Have a look at what each maltings has to offer….

 Our customers are at the heart of everything we do.
 We don’t just sell malt.
 We want to help our customers grow and for us that means understanding how we can be of service to them.
 If you’re interested in our malts or just want to talk through a concept or recipe then get in touch today….